logo

 I renewed my provisional licence quite recently.
 I wish to submit an upgrade application.
 Do I have to pay the application fee and levy again?

 You will have to pay the upgrade application fee, because you are submitting a new application.
-However, your levy payment maybe calculated pro-rata.
+However, your levy payment may be calculated pro-rata.

 Do I have to upgrade my licence after practising on a provisional licence for at least 24 months?